Public Affairs Committee (PA)

 The Public Affairs Committee is currently meeting by via Zoom sessions.
 If you would like to join us to find out more about the Committee then please email Gwen Williams - firstname.lastname@example.org

-The next meeting of the PA Committee is 11am on 16th July 2021 via Zoom
+The next meetings of the PA Committee are on

 Val Simpson, Haverhill Owls, is the new ACWW rep. Val is actively promoting ACWW throughout SWFWI - look out for ACWW news and articles in the Hive, SWFWI website and on SWFWI Facebook.